 The majority of bot services offer free trials so that you can run the bot in real situations and see whether it works for you.
-Also, the platforms have free standing plans.
+Also, the platforms have free-standing plans.
 However, their functions are restricted compared to paid subscriptions.
 For example, Chatfuel, a popular bot building tool, supplies 100 thousand messages a month for free.
-So, if this number covers the demands of your business, you can operate the robot without any payment.
+So, if this number covers your business’s demands, you can make the robot without any payment.

 In the previous post, we considered the top platforms for building a chatbot.
 Hence, I will skip this topic right now.

 To sum up this part, here are the pros and cons of templated constructors.

 - It is easy to build a bot from the ready blocks

 - In most cases, you don’t need to hire a developer

 - You can opt for cheap or free plans